kcaisley/frida/docs/openroad.md

 ## Key Variables for Hard Macro Integration

-The flow automatically populates these variables for the top-level:
+The flow (might??) automatically populates these variables for the top-level:

 ```make
 # Automatically populated from BLOCKS